mehrdad987/mehrdad987/README.md

 Feel free to connect with me on [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/mehrdad-parnian-98268a66) to discuss potential collaborations or simply share insights on the latest tech trends and innovations.

 Looking forward to connecting with like-minded professionals and tech enthusiasts! ✨

+# I have created repositories specifically for beginners.
+Feel free to ask me anything if you need assistance. #